felias-fogg/dw-link/docs/wishlist.md

 #### List of tasks done:

+* rewrite compile-time conditionals so that they do not show up as errors in PIO

 * use DEBTX pin (if TXODEBUG is not defined) as a sensing pin to disable automatic DWEN programming, i.e., you have to use mo dw +/- by yourself.